-(1) The fixed rate recourse debt represents two promissory notes secured by the Company's aircraft, while the variable rate recourse debt at December 31, 2016 represents outstanding amounts from warehouse facilities, which were terminated upon full payoff in 2017.
+(1) The fixed rate recourse debt represents two promissory notes secured by the Company's aircraft while the variable rate recourse debt represents warehouse facilities.

 Corporate Credit Facility

 On January 10, 2017, the OP entered into an amended and restated credit agreement (the "JPM Credit Agreement") with several lenders and JPMorgan Chase Bank, N.A. as administrative agent, and Bank of America, N.A. as syndication agent.
 The JPM Credit Agreement provides a secured revolving credit facility in the maximum principal amount of \$1.0 billion, with an option to increase up to \$1.5 billion, subject to agreement of existing or substitute lenders to provide the additional loan commitment and satisfaction of customary closing conditions.
 The credit facility matures in January 2021, with two 6-month extension options, each subject to a fee of 0.10% of the commitment amount upon exercise.